-Unless the context indicates otherwise, all information in this prospectus assumes no exercise by the underwriters of their option to purchase additional ADSs.
 Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at a rate of RMB7.0808 to US\$1.00, the exchange rate in effect as of March 31, 2020 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.

-The Offering Offering price We expect that the initial public offering price will be between US\$ and US\$ per ADS.
-ADSs offered by us ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-ADSs outstanding immediately after this offering ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-Ordinary shares issued and outstanding immediately after this offering ordinary shares (or ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), assuming the conversion of all outstanding preferred shares into ordinary shares immediately upon the completion of this offering, and excluding shares issuable upon full vesting and/or exercise of the options and restricted share units granted and outstanding as of the date of this prospectus.
-The ADSs Each ADS represents ordinary shares, par value US\$0.0001 per share.
+The Offering

+Offering price US\$16.00 per ADS.

+ADSs offered by us 20,000,000 ADSs (or 23,000,000 ADSs if the underwriters exercise their option to purchase additional ADSs in full).

+ADSs outstanding immediately after this offering 20,000,000 ADSs (or 23,000,000 ADSs if the underwriters exercise their option to purchase additional ADSs in full).

+Anti-dilution adjustment Each series of our preferred shares will be automatically converted to ordinary shares on a one-for-one basis immediately prior to the completion of this offering, provided that as the initial offering price per ordinary share is lower than the current conversion price for a particular series of preferred shares, the holders of that series of preferred shares is entitled to anti-dilution protection pursuant to our currently effective memorandum and articles of association.
+Each Series D-1 preferred share, each Series E-1 preferred share, and each Series F preferred share will convert into 1.00733, 1.05405 and 1.00552 ordinary shares of our company respectively immediately prior to the completion of this offering.

+Ordinary shares issued and outstanding immediately

+after this offering

+888,937,017 ordinary shares (or 900,937,017 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).

+The ADSs Each ADS represents four ordinary shares, par value US\$0.0001 per share.

 The depositary will hold ordinary shares underlying your ADSs.
 You will have rights as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.

 We do not expect to pay dividends in the foreseeable future.
 If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.

 You may surrender your ADSs to the depositary in exchange for ordinary shares.
 The depositary will charge you fees for any exchange.

 We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs after an amendment to the deposit agreement, you agree to be bound by the deposit agreement as amended.

-To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
-You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
+Depositary